emmanuelcodedev/emmanuelcodedev/README.md

 #### 📄 Know about my experiences:

-#### Web Development Intern
-- **Description:** Collaborated with a team to develop responsive web applications using Vue.js and Node.js.
-Implemented new features and conducted testing to ensure optimal functionality.
-Acquired hands-on experience in front-end and back-end development practices.

-#### Data Analytics Project
-- **Sales Data Analysis of a Store with Python (Python, Pandas, Matplotlib, TensorFlow)
+#### Sales Data Analysis of a Store with Python
+- (Python, Pandas, Matplotlib, TensorFlow)
 - **Description:** Analyzed and visualized sales data from a store using Python.
 Developed amodel to identify purchasing patterns and seasonal trends, leading torecommendations based on purchasing data to improve the sales strategy.

-#### Electronics & IoT Projects
-- **Arduino Uno Robotics Project**
-  - **Description:** Designing and programming robotics projects using Arduino Uno.
-Developing algorithms for sensor integration and motor control.
+#### Inventory Management System
+- **(Java, SQLSERVER, JavaFX)**
+  - **Description:** Developed an inventory management system for managing and controlling product stock.
+Implemented functionalities for registering, editing, and deregistering products, as well as generating alerts for low stock.

-#### Freelance Web Development
+#### Freelance Web Developer
-- **Description:** Working independently on various web development projects for clients.
-Providing solutions tailored to their needs, including front-end design and back-end functionality.
+-(HTML, CSS, JavaScript)
+- **Description:** Developed and maintained a website for a local small business using HTML, CSS, and JavaScript.
+Optimized the website's performance and collaborated with clients to meet their requirements.

 <h3 align="left">Connect with me:</h3>